castorix/WinUI3_CustomCaption/README.md

 # WinUI3_CustomCaption

-Test custom Caption in WinUI 3 on Windows 10 21H1 (with a Manifest) by copying and updating styles from generic.xaml :
+Test custom Caption in WinUI 3 on Windows 10 21H1 (Unpackaged app with a Manifest) by copying and updating styles from generic.xaml :

  >  <Style x:Key="WindowCaptionButton" TargetType="Button">